Cher... Special: Video released

 The complete "West Side Story Medley" is available in the DVD edition of The Farewell Tour as a special feature.
 Some of the individual segments (particularly Cher and Parton's "song lyric conversation") have appeared on YouTube.

-In 2020, TimeLife released 'The Best of Cher' on DVD.
-"Cher...Special" is included in this set as a bonus feature.
-This release is an edited version of the special and does not include Rod Stewart, or Dolly and Cher's conversation.
+In 2020, Time Life released the DVD set The Best of Cher, which included Cher...Special and Cher... and Other Fantasies (1979) as bonus features.
+It was an edited version of the special and does not include Rod Stewart, or Dolly and Cher's conversation.